sevenecks/lambda-moo-programming/README.md

 #### Locally
 To access this file locally you simply need clone the repository and open [/tutorials/src/zompost-moo-help-non-html5.html](/tutorials/src/zompost-moo-help-non-html5.html) in your web browser.

+### Hacking LambdaMOO Server (Nodak.edu)
+This document walks you through what happens when a connection is made to the Lambda MOO server.

+#### On GitHub
+To use this guide you simply need to open [Hacking LambdaMOO Server](/tutorials/hacking-lambda-moo-server.md).

+#### Locally
+To access this file locally you simply need clone the repository and open [/tutorials/src/hacking-lambda-moo-server-non-html5.html](/tutorials/src/hacking-lambda-moo-server-non-html5.html) in your web browser.

+### Lambda MOO Background Information (Nodak.edu)
+This document contains background information on what LambdaMOO is in relation to other servers and languages.

+#### On GitHub
+To use this guide you simply need to open [Lambda MOO Background](/tutorials/lambda-moo-background.md).

+#### Locally
+To access this file locally you simply need clone the repository and open [/tutorials/src/lambda-moo-background-non-html5.html](/tutorials/src/lambda-moo-background-non-html5.html) in your web browser.

+### Lambda MOO Programming (Nodak.edu)
+This document contains information on Lambda MOO programming.
+It is a short and somewaht technical document without much background information.

+#### On GitHub
+To use this guide you simply need to open [Lambda MOO Nodak Edu](/tutorials/lambda-moo-nodak-edu.md).

+#### Locally
+To access this file locally you simply need clone the repository and open [/tutorials/src/lambda-moo-programming-tutorial-nodak-edu-non-html5.html](/tutorials/src/lambda-moo-programming-tutorial-nodak-edu-non-html5.html) in your web browser.
 ## Cloning this Repository
 ```bash
 git clone git@github.com:SevenEcks/the-new-moo-programming-guide.git